jahu00/SamllHax.MapleSyrup/README.md

 Currently I just use files dumped by <a href="https://github.com/Xterminatorz/WZ-Dumper">WZ.Dumper</a>

 Everything is written from scratch, but I use <a href="https://github.com/Libre-Maple/LibreMaple-Client">LibreMaple</a> as an inspiration when I get stuck.

-[s]Currently this client is only able to render a map to a png file.[/s] Currently the client partially renders maps (no backgrounds) and allows traveling using non scripted portals.
+Currently the client partially renders maps (no backgrounds) and allows traveling using non scripted portals.

 Client is written in .Net Core 6 and uses SkiaSharp for rendering 2D graphics (with OpenTK creating a native window and providing OponGL context).
 What lib (if any) to use for getting wz data is up in the air.